nrobinson2000/rust-chatroom/README.md

 cargo run --bin client
 ```

+## Update

+I have fixed my implementation of the chatroom.
+The **Known Issues** and **Conclusion** can be disregarded.

+In order to fix my chatroom I found that I could use an additional Multi-producer, single-consumer channel to allow
+incoming client threads to send `UserStream` objects to the main outgoing thread so that the main thread may store and iterate through the
+streams in the `clients` vector.

+Now, when multiple clients are connected, every message sent from a client is relayed by the server to all clients but
+the client that originally sent the message.

+I am glad that I could get this to work.
+Using Rust to implement this lab was certainly more challenging than
+implementing it with Python.
+I'd like to develop more with Rust in the future.

 ## Known Issues
 While the server can accept client connections and messages it is currently unable to relay messages
 to clients.